-If you've been involved in a huge project, you know that even when everyone is in and from the same nation, and therefore shares similar expectations about labor relations, hierarchies, decision-making, problem-solving, time-use, and so forth, relationship frictions often undermine progress.
+If you've been involved in a huge project, you know that even when everyone is from the same nation and shares similar expectations about getting work done, frictions undermine progress.

-When the worksite is far away and the many of those involved have dissimilar cultural values and work-related expectations, the relationship frictions of project work are exacerbated.
+When the worksite is far away and the many of those involved have dissimilar values and work-related expectations, the typical frictions of project work are greatly exacerbated.

 Working Effectively on International Projects lowers the risk that differing expectations and values pose to planning, labor relations, deadlines, quality-control, and investor satisfaction.

 The Learn More button will bring a reply from partner Cornelius Grove.
 Or phone him at +1-718-492-1896.

 GROVEWELL's Two-Day Training Workshop for Project Managers

-The strength of this workshop lies in the practical nature of the concepts it teaches, and in its application of company-specific or industry-specific case studies that enable attendees to operationalize those concepts.
+The strength of this workshop lies in its practical nature and its application of company-specific or industry-specific case studies that enable attendees to operationalize those concepts.

-IMPORTANT: This workshop is intended to supplement other types of PM training, such as Kepner Tregoe, in which little attention usually is paid to cultural and cross-border features of international project management.
+IMPORTANT: This workshop is intended to supplement other types of PM training, such as Kepner Tregoe, in which little attention usually is paid to cross-cultural and cross-border challenges.

-Intended participants in this workshop are those who will provide on-site management abroad, such as International Project Managers and their deputies.
-It is also useful for those who will support an overseas project from their company's headquarters.
+Intended participants in this workshop are those who will provide leadership and management on the worksite abroad, such as International Project Managers and their deputies.

 Course Overview and Outline